teiosteppa/Installer/README.md

 - **MSRV:** v1.77
 - Features:
-    - `compress_dll`: Compress the dll using zstd and decompress it during installation.
+    - `compress_bin`: Compress the dll using zstd and decompress it during installation.

 # License
 [MIT](LICENSE)